Kansas City Industrial Market – 3Q25

-The market recorded 315,126 SF of positive net absorption in second-quarter 2025, following the second-highest quarterly absorption total in the market’s recorded history (7.5 MSF) in 1Q25.
-Robust leasing activity was ongoing in late second-quarter to early third-quarter with the expectation that this will translate into strong net absorption for 3Q25.
-Steady demand and a slowing speculative construction pipeline drove vacancy down 40 basis points year over year to 5.1%.
-Of the 6.9 MSF construction pipeline, more than 6.3 MSF (92%) is currently dedicated to build-to-suit projects including Panasonic’s 4.7 MSF, Amazon’s 630,000 SF and Church & Dwight’s 553,000-SF distribution center.
+The market recorded 1.2 MSF of positive net absorption in third-quarter 2025, following up the second-highest quarterly absorption total in the market’s recorded history (7.5 MSF) in first-quarter 2025.
+Robust leasing activity was ongoing in late second-quarter and continued in third-quarter 2025.
+Steady demand and a slowing speculative construction pipeline drove vacancy down 50 basis points year over year to 4.9%.
+Of the 6.1 MSF construction pipeline, more than 4.8 MSF (80%) is currently dedicated to build-to-suit projects including Panasonic’s 2.35 MSF, Amazon’s 630,000 SF and Church & Dwight’s 553,000-SF distribution center.
+Upon fully leasing Building 5, VanTrust has commenced construction on Raymore Commerce Center 4, a 577,500-SF facility which will be built on a speculative basis.

-The market recorded 116,174 SF of net absorption during the quarter, bringing the four-quarter total to 1.1 million SF.
-This marks the fourth consecutive quarter of positive absorption, driven by tenants capitalizing on favorable leasing conditions.
-The non-owner-occupied construction pipeline has remained inactive since the fourth quarter of 2018, with just 108,600 SF currently under construction.
-Vacancy decreased by 10 basis points to 16.1% and is expected to edge down toward 16.0% as the market continues to stabilize.
-Asking rental rates are anticipated to soften in the coming quarters, following a modest year-over-year increase of 1.1% to $22.96/SF.
+The market recorded 67,924 SF of net absorption during the quarter, bringing the four-quarter total to 1.1 million SF.
+This marks the fifth consecutive quarter of positive absorption, driven by tenants capitalizing on favorable leasing conditions.
+The non-owner-occupied construction pipeline has remained inactive since the fourth quarter of 2018, with just 84,500 SF currently under construction.
+Vacancy remained flat at 16.2% but is expected to trend downwards to 15.8% as the market stabilizes and Class A product continues to experience strong leasing momentum.
+Asking rental rates increased $0.46 to $23.42/SF in the quarter, approaching a new record high.

 Kansas City Retail Market – 2Q25